temuET/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 1. Write a function that concatenates two strings, using strncat.

 ## strncpy ##
-2. Write a function that copies a string, using strncy
+2. Write a function that copies a string, using strncy.

+## strcmp ##
+3. Write a function that compares two strings, by using strcmp.